-- 1. Team Leader with at least 10 years of experience in management on practical advisory / training projects in the field of sustainable agriculture / environmental protection. - 2.
-At least one (1) expert in good agricultural practice with at least 5 years of experience in practical approaches to the prevention of water pollution from agricultural sources, including on relevant aspects of manure and fertilizer management, soil and water management, and crop / livestock management. - 3.
-At least one (1) expert in agricultural and environmental policies with at least 5 years of experience in working with the interpretation and implementation of the CoGAP and on Water Framework Directive / agri-environment-climate measures / CAP eco-conditionality (cross-compliance) /greening rules. - 4.
-At least one (1) expert in communication with at least 5 years of relevant experience preparing user-friendly information materials (and other communication tools) for farmers. - 5.
-At least two (2) full-time local farm advisers / trainers / facilitators, each with at least 5 years of experience in the provision of practical, on-farm advice to farmers.

-- 6. At least 1 expert in communication with farmers with at least 5 years of experience on information dissemination towards farmers, including via web-platforms, email, phone etc. - 7.
-At least one (1) expert in farm advisory techniques or communication between farmers with at least 5 years of experience, including good knowledge and experience of the principles and practice of planning / running Farmer Discussion Groups/Interactive Demonstration of Good Farm Practices at farm site.
+- Team Leader with at least 10 years of experience in management of practical advisory / training projects in the field of sustainable agriculture / environmental protection, having relevant university degree in agriculture, environmental sciences, economics or equivalent.
+Previous experience in Romania or neighboring countries, with World Bank, EU or other internationally funded projects will be considered an advantage. - 2.
+At least one (1) expert in agricultural and environmental policies with at least 5 years of experience in working with the interpretation and implementation of the CoGAP and on Water Framework Directive / agri-environment-climate measures / CAP eco-conditionality (cross-compliance) /greening rules, having relevant university degree in agriculture, environmental sciences, economics or equivalent.
+Previous experience in Romania is required.
+Experience in neighboring countries, with World Bank, EU or other internationally funded projects will be considered an advantage. - 3.
+At least one (1) expert in communication with at least 5 years of relevant experience in preparing user-friendly information materials (and other communication tools) for farmers, having relevant university degree in communication/journalism, sociology, psychology or equivalent.
+Previous experience in Romania or neighboring countries, with World Bank, EU or other internationally funded projects will be considered an advantage. - 4.
+At least 1 expert in communication with farmers with at least 5 years of experience on information dissemination towards farmers, including via web-platforms, email, phone etc., having relevant university degree in communication/journalism, agronomy, agriculture sciences, sociology, psychology or equivalent.
+Previous experience in Romania or neighboring countries, with World Bank, EU or other internationally funded projects will be considered an advantage. - 5.
+At least one (1) expert in farm advisory techniques or communication between farmers with at least 5 years of experience, including good knowledge and experience of the principles and practice of planning / running Farmer Discussion Groups / Interactive Demonstration of Good Farm Practices at farm site, having relevant university degree in agriculture, economics, environmental sciences or equivalent.

-All the proposed key experts (with the exception of the communication experts who should have university degree in communication / journalism or equivalent) should have a relevant university degree in agriculture, agricultural sciences, environmental sciences or equivalent.
 Previous experience in Romania or neighboring countries, with World Bank, EU or other internationally funded projects will be considered an advantage.